Support for the array API standard#

 return d

-Going through compiled code requires going back to a NumPy array, because SciPy’s extension modules only work with NumPy arrays (or memoryviews in the case of Cython), but not with other array types.
+Going through compiled code requires going back to a NumPy array, because SciPy’s extension modules only work with NumPy arrays (or memoryviews in the case of Cython).
 For arrays on CPU, the conversions should be zero-copy, while on GPU and other devices the attempt at conversion will raise an exception.
 The reason for that is that silent data transfer between devices is considered bad practice, as it is likely to be a large and hard-to-detect performance bottleneck.

 Adding tests#